Y0Coss/docs-fork/pages/web_cloud/web_hosting/faq-web_hosting/guide.en-gb.md

 ![idn-notation](/pages/assets/screens/control_panel/product-selection/web-cloud/domain-dns/general-information/idn-notation.png){.thumbnail}

 You have no action to take in this situation.
-Even if your domain appears in [internationalised notation (IDN)](https://en.wikipedia.org/wiki/Internationalized_domain_name){.external} in your Control Panel, it will work and display in a completely normal way elsewhere.
+Even if your domain appears in [internationalized notation (IDN)](https://en.wikipedia.org/wiki/Internationalized_domain_name){.external} in your Control Panel, it will work and display in a normal way elsewhere.
 Your website's web address will be displayed as you requested.
 Your email addresses will also appear as you wish to your contacts.

 > [!alert]
 >